-Most healthy babies will get hiccups from time to time, especially in the early months.
+Most healthy babies will get them from time to time, especially in the early months.
 This is entirely normal.

 An episode of hiccups sometimes results from over stimulation.

 The symptom is the hiccup noise and movement as the diaphragm muscle contracts forcefully.
-Most babies seem otherwise comfortable, unless the hiccups are interfering with a much-desired meal.
+Most babies seem otherwise comfortable, unless they are interfering with a much-desired meal.

-An individual session of hiccups usually lasts only minutes.
+An individual session usually lasts only minutes.
 The tendency to hiccup frequently usually disappears within the first year.

-Hiccups are easily recognized, and no diagnostic tests are needed unless either the hiccups are unusually prolonged or are accompanied by other symptoms.
+Hiccups are easily recognized, and no diagnostic tests are needed unless either they are unusually prolonged or are accompanied by other symptoms.

 Folklore is filled with many suggestions to help a child break a cycle of hiccups.
 Nothing needs to be done unless the child seems upset or the hiccups last longer than five or ten minutes.

 Burping or taking a few sips of water will often break the cycle, if you want to try something.
 Or, you might offer your baby something to suck on.